-5.9 An initial pre-run payroll report is sent monthly by SAAF for verification.
-This is checked by the Finance Officer and School Business Manager.
+- 5.8 All staff are paid monthly by BACs via the SAAF payroll systems. - 5.9 An initial pre-run payroll report is sent monthly by SAAF for verification.
+This is checked by the School Business Manager.
 A pre-run second report is sent showing any requested amendments.
 This is checked by the School Business Manager.
-Authorisation to run payroll is given by the Principal.
-A final report is then sent by the SAAF stating individual values and total values to the School
+Authorisation to run

-- 5.10After payroll has been paid, postings will be made on the financial management system to the payroll control accounts and to the individual cost centres by the School Business Manager, followed by a review of the payroll control accounts each month to ensure the correct amount has been posted from the payroll system and the individual cost centres have been correctly charged, and to identify any amounts posted to the suspense accounts. - 5.11 The School Business Manager should also check: - payments are only authorised to bona fide employees - payments are only made where there is a valid entitlement - conditions and contracts of employment are correctly applied - employees' names listed on the payroll are checked at regular intervals - accuracy and completeness is verified - accuracy of bank and building society details - 5.12On an regular basis, the School Business Manager will check for each employee that the gross pay per the payroll system agrees to the contract of employment held on the personnel file. - 5.13 Overtime and expense claims shall be signed by the claiming employee as being a true record of hours worked for the Academy and approved by the Principal.
+- payroll is given by the Principal.
+A final report is then sent by the SAAF stating individual values and total values to the School Business Manager via Sharepoint. - 5.10After payroll has been paid, postings will be made on the financial management system to the payroll control accounts and to the individual cost centres by the School Business Manager, followed by a review of the payroll control accounts each month to ensure the correct amount has been posted from the payroll system and the individual cost centres have been correctly charged, and to identify any amounts posted to the suspense accounts. - 5.11 The School Business Manager should also check: - payments are only authorised to bona fide employees - payments are only made where there is a valid entitlement - conditions and contracts of employment are correctly applied - employees' names listed on the payroll are checked at regular intervals - accuracy and completeness is verified - accuracy of bank and building society details - 5.12On a regular basis, the School Business Manager will check for each employee that the gross pay per the payroll system agrees to the contract of employment held on the personnel file. - 5.13 Overtime and expense claims shall be signed by the claiming employee as being a true record of hours worked for the Academy and approved by the Principal.
 These payments are included with the monthly salary payment. - 5.14 Payment of salaries will not be made in advance of the normal payment date. - 5.15 Only in exceptional circumstances with prior approval from the Principal will payments be made to members of staff other than through the Payroll.